Midnight Whispers: Plot summary

-Christie Longchamp is a promising musician whose mother owns and operates the prestigious Cutler's Cove hotel.
+Christie Longchamp is a musician whose mother owns and operates the Cutler's Cove hotel.
 They live nearby with Christie's stepfather Jimmy and her nine-year-old half-brother Jefferson while her Uncle Philip, his wife Aunt Bet and their twin children, Richard and Melanie, reside in the family section of Cutler's Cove.

 The story commences on Christie's sixteenth birthday.
 A grand party is being held at the hotel for her extended family and school friends, but to Christie, the only person whose arrival matters is her stepfather's seventeen-year-old half-brother, Gavin.
 Fern, Jimmy's younger sister and the problem child of the family, also arrives unexpectedly, mainly to upset Dawn and Jimmy (showing she has not changed since Twilight's Child).
 She presents Christie with a copy of Lady Chatterley's Lover.
 Christie throws it into her closet, appalled by her aunt's insinuations and promiscuousness.
 Despite Fern's wild and drunken behaviour, the party is a great success, and the evening concludes with Gavin confessing his love for Christie.

 The next day, Christie and Jefferson return home from school to find that Cutler's Cove has burned to the ground after a boiler in the basement exploded.
 Jimmy, who was in the basement, was trapped and Dawn tried to save him, but they both perished in the blaze.
 It is revealed that Philip and Bet are now their legal guardians, and they proceed to move into Christie's house to establish themselves as the new heads of the Cutler empire.
 Although Aunt Bet explains to Jefferson and Christie that they must all compromise and sacrifice, Christie notices that it is only she and Jefferson who are being asked to make sacrifices.
-All of Dawn and Jimmy's belongings are either removed or seized by Aunt Bet, depending on whether she likes them or not.
+All of Dawn and Jimmy's belongings are either removed or seized by Aunt Bet.
 Aunt Bet is unable to get along with Jefferson, constantly criticizing him, and Richard frames him for naughty deeds just to get him in trouble.
 Christie fights with her about this but to no avail.
 Christie then pleads with her uncle to allow Jefferson and herself more freedom, but Philip sides with his wife, as he has had little willpower since Dawn's death.
 After some time, Laura Sue dies, which adds to Philip's deteriorating mental state.